A dissertation is one of the biggest projects you’ll ever take on, and without a clear system, it’s easy to get lost, stuck, or overwhelmed.

 The good news?
 You don’t need more willpower—you need a workflow.

-Below is a simple, five-step system that helps you plan, track, and complete your dissertation faster and with far less stress.
+Below is a simple, six-step system that helps you plan, track, and complete your dissertation faster and with far less stress.

 The first step in fast-tracking your dissertation is to break it down.
 When you look at the dissertation as one massive project, it feels impossible.
 But when you divide it into chapters, then sub-sections, then bite-sized tasks, it becomes manageable.